Skip to content

 echo "Cleanup complete"

-• IAM role created with least-privilege S3 access
+• IAM execution role securely provisioned with least-privilege S3 access policies.

-• S3 trigger configured with prefix and suffix filters
+• S3 event trigger configured with strict prefix (uploads/) and suffix (.jpg) validation filters.

-• Uploading a .jpg to uploads/ generates a thumbnail in the output bucket
+• Uploading a raw .jpg to the input bucket reliably generates a thumbnail in the output bucket.

-Next up: Module 1.9: Secrets Manager — Learn to manage sensitive configuration data (database credentials, API keys, certificates) securely with automatic rotation, cross-account sharing, and integration with Lambda, ECS, and EKS.
+Next up: Module 1.9: Secrets Manager — Learn to definitively manage sensitive configuration data, including enterprise database credentials, third-party API keys, and TLS certificates, securely with automatic rotation, cross-account sharing capabilities, and native integration directly with AWS Lambda, ECS, and EKS workloads.